-Teaching a student to use a homework folder with pockets labeled “Homework to Do” and “Homework to Turn In” is a vital step in materials management and homework completion.
+Teaching a student to use a 2-pocket homework folder labeled on the inside “Homework to Do” and “Homework to Turn In” is a vital step in materials management and homework completion.

 For students using a three ring binder, a clear homework folder should be purchased and placed in the front of the binder so it is the first thing that is seen.
 Staples typically carries these kinds of folders in-store, but not online (as of 2020).

 For students using an accordion filer, the first two file pockets in the front of the filer should be designated for homework to do and homework to turn in.